Having a tax preparer you can trust and rely on is a beneficial relationship anyone can benefit from.

 You need to interview people to find someone who functions in a way you are comfortable doing business.

-How They Charge For Individual Income Taxes
+How Do They Charge For Income Tax Return Preparation?

 This is something I often take issue with.